mfxbe/Citynav/README.md

 ### Note

-This is a private project and is in no way affiliated with MVG, MVV or similar institutions.
+This is a private project and is in no way affiliated with MVG, MVV or similar organisations.